unjs/unhead/docs/schema-org/5.api/9.schema/course.md

    */
   description?: string
   /**
+   * The course code or identifier.
+   */
+  courseCode?: string
+  /**
+   * The educational level of the course.
+   */
+  educationalLevel?: string
+  /**
+   * The duration of the course.
+   */
+  timeRequired?: string
+  /**
-   *  A reference to an Organization piece, representing brand associated with the Product.
+   * A reference to an Organization piece, representing the organization offering the course.
    */
   provider?: NodeRelation<Organization>
 }